Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/student_admission.md

 Note that in this example differently to
 <cite data-cite="JANOS">Bergman et.al.
 (2020)</cite>
-in that we scale the features for the regression.
+we scale the features for the regression.
 Also, to fit in Gurobi's limited size license we only consider the problem where $n=250$.

 We note also that the model may differ from the objectives of Admission Offices and